Mount Washington, Massachusetts

 Mount Washington is a town in Berkshire County, Massachusetts, United States.
 It is part of the Pittsfield, Massachusetts Metropolitan Statistical Area.
+It lies at the very southwestern corner of Massachusetts, bordering New York State and Salisbury, Connecticut.

 The population was 160 at the 2020 census, making it the least populous town in Berkshire County and, after Gosnold and Monroe, the third least populous in Massachusetts.
 The name of the town is a tribute to George Washington, who at the time of incorporation was Commander-in-Chief of the Continental Army during the American Revolutionary War.

 History

 Mount Washington was first settled by Europeans in 1692 and was officially incorporated in 1779.

 Geography

 According to the United States Census Bureau, the town has a total area of 57.9 sqkm, of which 57.5 sqkm is land and 0.4 sqkm, or 0.67%, is water.

 Mount Washington is the westernmost and southwesternmost town in Massachusetts.
 The district of Boston Corner, to the southwest of Mount Washington, was formerly the southwesternmost location in Massachusetts, but it was ceded to New York in 1855 due to its geographical inaccessibility from the rest of Massachusetts.

 The town is bordered on the west by Columbia County, New York, on a half-mile portion of its southern border by Dutchess County, New York, and on the rest of the southern border by Litchfield County, Connecticut.
 It is bordered on the north by Egremont, on the east by Sheffield, on the south by Salisbury, Connecticut, on the southwest by the Whitehouse Crossing section of North East, New York, and on the west by Ancram and Copake, New York.
 Mount Washington is 33 mi south-southwest of Pittsfield, 58 mi west of Springfield, and 148 mi west-southwest of Boston.